tenebris-tech/tbl/README.md

 # TBL

-This repository contains Go modules for working with Tugboat Logic (https://www.tugboatlogic.com/).
+This repository contains Go packages for working with Tugboat Logic (https://www.tugboatlogic.com/) and will be extended as new APIs become available.
+PRs are welcome provided that your contribution is under the MIT license.

 Copyright (c) 2021 Tenebris Technologies Inc.